 👉 Suggested internal link:

-💧 Water and beverages: the critical resource
+💧 Water and drinks: the critical resource

 You can survive weeks without food, but not without water.
 It's that simple.